keshihoriuchi/gahi/README.md

 * cli
     * CLI written by Java powered by [LIRE](https://github.com/dermotte/LIRE)
 * gui
     * Electron + React + TypeScript.
-It executes the CLI on relative path internally.
+It executes the CLI on a relative path internally.

 ### Download